 Joseph P. Day was elected to the Office of the Circuit Court Clerk in 2022.
-He is the 20th Circuit Court Clerk and is the first African American to be elected to the position.
+He is the 20th Circuit Court Clerk of Nashville-Davidson County and is the first African American to be elected to the position.
 Day is a dedicated public servant and his journey to becoming Circuit Court Clerk started when he worked as a summer intern for the organization in 1997.

 Day developed a passion for working in the public sector and served as deputy clerk, training coordinator and helped establish procedures for each department.
 He thrived in each role eventually becoming Business Manager of the Traffic Warrant Division.
 Day spearheaded the consolidation of two separate departments, effectively reducing the office footprint and improving efficiency of the business operations.
 In 2016, he was promoted to Chief Deputy of Public Relations and Employee Development and oversaw employee development programs and maintained working relationship with governmental, legal, business and professional organizations.
 Day helped lead the development and implementation of the electronic filing system in the offices of the Circuit Court Clerk.